OluwabukolaU/Pokemon/README.md

 ## Requirements

-To run this game, you’ll need Python 3.x installed on your machine.
+To run this game, you’ll need Python installed on your machine.

-## License

-This game is open-source and licensed under the MIT License.

----

-Feel free to dive in, create your Pokemon, and enjoy the battles!
-If you have any questions or suggestions, I’d love to hear from you.
+Feel free to dive in, create your Pokemon, and enjoy the battles!If you have any questions or suggestions, I’d love to hear from you.